kyma-project/istio/docs/contributor/01-00-installation.md

 ```
 >**NOTE:** Because Pods inside the k3d cluster use the docker-internal port of the registry, it tries to resolve the registry against port 5000 instead of 5001. k3d has registry aliases but module-manager is not part of k3d and thus does not know how to properly alias `registry.localhost:5001`

->**NOTE** Apply `"operator.kyma-project.io/use-local-template": "true"` to make sure that Lifecycle Manager uses the registry URL present in the ModuleTemplate.
+>**TIP:** Apply `"operator.kyma-project.io/use-local-template": "true"` to make sure that Lifecycle Manager uses the registry URL present in the ModuleTemplate.

 ### Use Lifecycle Manager to install Istio in modular Kyma on k3d